SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 30. List the techniques to identify redundant data

+- **Duplicate Record Detection** – Check for identical rows in a dataset (using `drop_duplicates()` in pandas).

+- **Correlation Analysis** – Highly correlated attributes (≈1 or -1) may be redundant.

+- **Feature Importance / Variance Check** – Low variance or constant features add no new info.

+- **Record Linkage / String Matching** – Detect near-duplicate entries (e.g., "Jon" vs "John").

+- **Normalization & Standardization** – Helps identify attributes representing the same concept in different units (e.g., height in cm vs meters).

+- **Schema Matching** – Check overlap when integrating datasets from multiple sources.

 31. List the strategies for data transformation

 32. Explain the following with example